jaypipes/articles/db/uuid-vs-integer.md

 a native UUID column type, the UUIDs generated by the scenario are certainly not ordered.
-And I know that PostgreSQL uses a clustered index organization for its table layout, so I would have expected to see a performance degradation resulting from that clustered index being insertion-sorted repeatedly for those new random UUID values.
+And I know that PostgreSQL uses a clustered index organization for its table layout, so I would have expected to see a performance degradation resulting from that clustered index being searched and insertion-sorted repeatedly for those new random UUID values.
 My suspicion is that even with the "large" initial database size, that PostgreSQL's table buffers were still entirely in memory and therefore the effect of the random I/O read and write patterns were less pronounced.
 I may run the scenario with an initial database size that I know exceeds PostgreSQL's default buffer sizes and see if the effect can be reproduced in PostgreSQL.

 ### Order counts per status results